bkendall/duo_verify/README.md

 # Install

-To set up, edit duo.conf with your Duo API keys and host, an IP address to look up, and your phone number to receive a PIN over voice or SMS.
+To set up, edit duo.conf to include your integration key, secret key, and API hostname.
+To use the demo, you can also define an IP address to look up, and your phone number to receive a PIN over voice or SMS.

 # Usage